folio-org/edge-dematic/README.md

 ## Introduction
 The purpose of this edge API is to bridge the gap between Dematic remote storage provider and FOLIO.

+There are two modules involved in Dematic workflow: mod-remote-storage, which interacts with other Folio modules and edge-dematic, which acts as a gate between Dematic and Folio:

+`FOLIO <–> mod-remote-storage <–> edge-dematic <–> Dematic`

+Edge-dematic supports two separate ways of communication
+* HTTP endpoints for Dematic EMS
+* TCP/IP sockets for Dematic StagingDirector.

+Dematic EMS interacts with Folio via HTTP endpoints (see [API Details](#api-details)).
+All flows – accession, retrieve and return – are initiated by Dematic.
+For each flow Dematic EMS polls appropriate edge-dematic endpoint.
+Each request must contain apikey as a query parameter: `/asrService/lookupNewASRItems/aaa-bbb-ccc?apikey=someApiKey`

+Dematic StagingDirector (hereinafter SD) requires two TCP/IP sockets (channels):
+* primary channel for sending requests to SD
+* status channel for responses from SD

+Both connections initiated and maintained on Folio side by `edge-dematic` module.

+Accession and retrieval flows initiated by Folio – at the configurable interval edge-dematic checks two queues: accession queue and retrieval queue (filled by `mod-remote-storage` when circulation events occur).
+If new records are present, module sends requests to SD via primary channel.
+SD then sends responses or, in case of item return, a return message via status channel.

 ## Additional information

 ### API Details